dzhaobio/SMARTcleaner/README.md

 <p>&ltse.bam&gt: alignment file for SE reads (sorted by coordinates)</p>
 <p><b>Options</b>:</p>
   <p>-o &nbsp&nbsp DIR &nbsp&nbsp output results to DIR [./]</p>
-  <p>-l &nbsp&nbsp NUM &nbsp&nbsp falsely primed fragment length, estimated from data by default [null]</p>
+  <p>-l &nbsp&nbsp NUM &nbsp&nbsp region size for resampling falsely primed fragments [null]</p>
 <p><b>Output</b>:</p>
 <p>Two alignment files: one for clean signal, one for noise</p>
 <p><b>Attention</b>:</p>
 <p>The genomic poly(T/A) regions for human, mouse and yeast are prebuilt and put in the "data" folder.
-For other genomes, please refer to wiki pages for how to prepare the required files.</p>
+For other genomes, please refer to <a href="https://github.com/dzhaobio/SMARTcleaner/wiki">wiki pages</a> for how to prepare the required files.</p>

 <h3><a name="poly">Identify genomic poly(T/A) regions</a></h3>
 <p><b>Usange</b>: SMARTcleaner identifyGenomicPolyN &ltgenome&gt [N]</p>